ky1ejs/SuperPageControl/README.md

-This project is a port of Nick Lockwood's [FXPageControl](https://github.com/nicklockwood/FXPageControl) – awaiting his blessing.
+This project is a re-write of Nick Lockwood's [FXPageControl](https://github.com/nicklockwood/FXPageControl) in Swift – awaiting his blessing.

 SuperPageControl is a replacement for UIPageControl that gives: